raphiz/seriesbutler/README.md

 ## What's next
 * There are some TODOs in the code to be resolved
 * Support more sites
-* Prefere links that have a good quality declared (eg. HD or 10/10 video)
+* Prefer links that have a good quality declared (eg. HD or 10/10 video)
 * Improve performance